fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 ## Bearer (Authentication)

-Since the Factor server doesn't know about the authentication state of users, endpoint requests using `endpointRequest` are sent with a `Authorization` header.
+Since the Factor server doesn't know about the authentication state of users, endpoint requests using `endpointRequest` are sent with an `Authorization` header.
 This header is the token discussed in [authentication](./authentication) document.

 On the server, this token is securely decoded to the user and passed along to all endpoint functions as the `bearer`.
-Any secure operations on the server should verify that the bearer user has the needed privileges and information to perform the action.
+Any secure operations on the server should verify that the bearer user has the needed privileges and information to act.

 ```js
 // Endpoint method on server